myeditha/cm_spellchecker/README.md

 ## Setup

+Project files are contained in the `spellcheck/` directory.
+The README file and testing harness are in the topmost directory.

 All source files are contained with the `src/` directory.
 Currently, the main spellchecker module (the vast majority of which still needs to be written) is wrapped in the `Spellchecker` class.

 All data is read in through `read_data.py` and all large files are in the `data/` directory.
 If this gets too big down the line, should most likely move to a new data repository.